 Industry leaders have weighed in…

-At the end of the day, we want our food to be safe regardless from where it comes from.
-However, there seems to be differences of opinion on whether small producers need to follow the same rules as large producers.
+At the end of the day, we want our food to be safe regardless of where it comes from.
+However, there seem to be differences of opinion on whether small producers need to follow the same rules as large producers.

 “There is no scientific evidence to support reduced requirements or exemptions for small farms due to lower food safety risks.” — David Plunkett, Center for Science in Public Interest.